Version effective as of 12.4.2023

 In the context of our business relationship you must provide us with any personal data that is necessary for the conclusion and performance of a business relationship and the performance of our contractual obligations (as a rule, there is no statutory requirement to provide us with data).
 Without this information, we will usually not be able to enter into or carry out a contract with you (or the entity or person you represent).
 In addition, the website cannot be used unless certain information is disclosed to enable data traffic (e.g. IP address).

 9. Your Rights

-In accordance with and as far as provided by applicable law (as is the case where the GDPR is applicable), you have the right to access, rectification and erasure of your personal data, the right to restriction of processing or to object to our data processing in addition to right to receive certain personal data for transfer to another controller (data portability).
+In accordance with and as far as provided by applicable law (as is the case where the GDPR is applicable), you have the right to access, rectification and erasure of your personal data, the right to restriction of processing or to object to our data processing, in particular for direct marketing purposes and for other legitimate interests in processing in addition to right to receive certain personal data for transfer to another controller (data portability).
 Please note, however, that we reserve the right to enforce statutory restrictions on our part, for example if we are obliged to retain or process certain data, have an overriding interest (insofar as we may invoke such interests) or need the data for asserting claims.
 If exercising certain rights will incur costs on you, we will notify you thereof in advance.
-We have already informed you about the possibility to withdraw consent in Section 3 above.
+We have already informed you of the possibility to withdraw consent in Section 3 above.
 Please further note that the exercise of these rights may be in conflict with your contractual obligations and this may result in consequences such as premature contract termination or involve costs.
 If this is the case, we will inform you in advance unless it has already been contractually agreed upon.

 In general, exercising these rights requires that you are able to prove your identity (e.g., by a copy of identification documents where your identity is not evident otherwise or can be verified in another way).
 In order to assert these rights, please contact us at the address provided in Section 1 above.